artemkv/artemkv.github.io/distributed.md

 - **Omission fault:** message gets lost (process fails to send or receive a message)
 - **Timing fault:** message is slow (process responds too late), mostly ignored for the fault modeling
 - **Crash fault:** process crashes or halts (stops sending or receiving messages)
-- **Bizantine fault:** malicious or arbitrary behavior (process lies, drops or corrupts messages etc.)
+- **Byzantine fault:** malicious or arbitrary behavior (process lies, drops or corrupts messages etc.)
-- "Bizantine fault" terms comes from a paper on "bizantine generals", a name picked for no particular reason
+- "Byzantine fault" terms comes from a paper on "byzantine generals", a name picked for no particular reason
 - These are not fixed categories, you could split further
 - Different protocols can be designed to tolerate different faults
-- Faults can be organized into a hierarchy, top to bottom: bizantine faults -> timing faults -> omission faults -> crash faults
+- Faults can be organized into a hierarchy, top to bottom: byzantine faults -> timing faults -> omission faults -> crash faults
 - Faults higher in the hierarchy include faults lower in the hierarchy.
 You can say the faults lower in the hierarchy are special cases of the faults higher in the hierarchy
 - By consequence, the protocol that tolerates faults higher in the hierarchy also tolerates all the faults lower in the hierarchy
 - **Fault model** is a specification that specifies what kinds of faults a system may exhibit (and thus defines what kind of faults are to be tolerated by the system)
 - So the omission model assumes the message can be lost, but crash model only assumes the process can crash
 - The way I understand this is as follows: of course, if process can crash, it can also lose messages (by fault hierarchy), but if we assume crash model, then we ignore anything that is not a crash, leaving it to the user to deal with

+### System model (a different take on fault models from Martin Kleppmann's lectures)

+- There are typically 3 areas to consider: network behavior (e.g. message lost), node behavior (e.g. crashes), timing behavior (e.g. latency)
+- For the network behavior, we assume bidirectional point-to-point communication between 2 nodes
+- **Reliable link:** a message is received if and only if is sent.
+Messages still may be reordered!
+- **Fair-loss link**: messages may get lost, duplicated or reordered
+- **Arbitrary link**: a malicious adversary may interfere with messages (eavesdrop, modify, drop, spoof, replay)
+- You can turn fair-loss link into a reliable link, using retries, deduplication etc.
+- You can turn (to some degree) an arbitrary link into a fair-loss link, using cryptography, e.g. TLS
+- Nodes can fail in several different ways
+- **Crash-stop** (or fail-stop): node can crash at any moment, once crashed, it stops executing forever
+- **Crash-recovery** (or fail-recovery): node can crash at any moment, losing its in-memory state; it may resume executing sometime later
+- **Byzantine** (or fail-arbitrary): node deviates from the algorithm.
+Such node may do anything, including crashes or malicious behavior
+- You may also make several synchrony assumptions
+- **Synchronous**: upper bound on message latency, nodes execute algorithm at a known speed
+- **Asynchronous**: messages can get delayed arbitrarily, nodes can pause execution arbitrarily, no timing guarantees at all
+- **Partially synchronous**: asynchronous for some finite (but unknown) periods of time, synchronous otherwise
+- Partially synchronous model allows to assume synchronous model for most of the time, but relax the assumptions when convenient
+- Network usually have predictable latency, which can occasionaly increase due to: message lost, congestion, bad configuration etc.
+- Nodes usually execute code at predictable speed, with  occasional pauses due to: OS scheduling issues, GC stop-the-world pauses, page swaps etc.
+- When you design an algorithm, you need to be explicit about the kinds of faults that you are willing to tolerate, the faults that you are not prepared for will destroy your algorithm

-### Two general's problem
+### Two generals problem

 - 2 generals are on the top of 2 hills with their armies, with the enemy's army being in the valley between 2 hills
 - To beat the enemy, they both need to attack at the same time